 - Do you already have a development team or are you building a team?

 So having your own specialist for high-level design choices is not always a good idea.
+Btw, if you want to hire a software architect, you should know the difference between IT outsourcing and IT outstaffing.

 If you need Ruby on Rails software architect – don’t hesitate to drop us a line!